 - Charity MacDowell, Project Engineer

-The research team would also like to recognize Laleh Amany and Jim Ditto, both of whom were Masters students at the University of Washington and assisted with this project.
+The research team would also like to recognize Laleh Amany and Jim Ditto, both of whom were Masters students at the University of Washington and assisted with this design.